Skip to content

 Refunds

-Refund PayTo payments by calling the Stripe Refunds API or using the Dashboard.
+Refund PayTo payments by calling the Stripe Refunds API or using the Stripe Dashboard.
 You can refund a PayTo payment up to 2 years after the original payment.
-Customers typically receive refunds in their bank accounts within 2 days, but some banks might take up to 10 days to process a PayTo refund.
+Customers typically receive refunds in their bank accounts within minutes, but some banks might take up to several days to process a PayTo refund.

 PayTo supports full and partial refunds.
 You can also issue multiple partial refunds up to the amount of the original charge.